happypeter/gitbeijing/unix-terminal/part4.md

 value of the second argument with $2, the 3rd $3, and so forth.
-So here this function foo, its body consists of 2 commands, first cd with a argument of $2, that is the value of 2nd argument passed to foo, and the 2nd command here ls, has a single argument which is the value of the  1st argument to the function.
+So here this function foo, its body consists of 2 commands, first cd with a argument of $2, that is the value of 2nd argument passed to foo, and the 2nd command here ls, has a single argument which ifoo echo bar, so the lession here again is when you do wish to nest command substitutions, do not use back ticks, that will end up producing result you probably do not intend.

+Another useful kind of substitution is called arithmetic substitution.
+In arithmetic substitution  $(())s the value of the  1st argument to the function.
 So in the next line when we invoke this function, the first argument /bin, and the second is /home.
 So what this function will do is first change the current working directory to /home, and then list the contents of the /bin directory.